ChanceNCounter/lingua-franca/project-structure.md

   - `lingua_franca.lang.format_pt.pronounce_number_pt`
 - Name function arguments exactly as they are named in the top-level modules
   - You do not need to implement all arguments, but you must name them identically
-  - All arguments must be keyword arguments (except the primary argument)
+  - All arguments must be keyword arguments (except the primary arguments)
   - If you need to add new arguments, feel free, but MAKE SURE you add the argument to the top-level function, as a keyword arg.
         This is the only time you should need to modify the top-level functions while localizing.